-Off-duty waiting time does not need to counted as hours worked.
-These off-duty periods occur when an employee is completely relieve from his or her job duties, can leave his or her workplace, and can effectively use the time for his or her own personal purposes.
-Off-duty waiting time periods are usually longer in duration that on-duty waiting periods.
-To be off-duty, the employee must be told that they are free to do as they please, including leaving the work place, and the time when the employee is required return to work must be specifically defined.
+Off-duty waiting time does not need to be counted as hours worked.
+These off-duty periods occur when employees are completely relieved from his or her job duties such as at the end of the workday.
+With off-duty waiting time, an employee can leave the employee’s job and can effectively use the time for his or her own personal purposes.
+Off-duty waiting time periods are usually longer in duration than on-duty waiting time periods.
+To be off-duty, the employee must be told that they are free to do as they please, including leaving the job site, and the time when the employee is required to return to work must be specifically defined.

 - is completely relieved of his or her job duties and is told such by the employer;